Phil Spector (film): Cast and crewPhil Spector originally was supposed to star Bette Midler as Linda Kenney Baden, but Midler left the project two-and-a-half weeks after filming began after suffering a back injury and, according to Helen Mirren, having to be carried off the set. Mamet recalled that the loss of Midler put completion of the film in jeopardy, as it could have led to the loss of Pacino and of the locations and sets as well, and that Mirren's willingness to take on the role on short notice saved the film.

-In a December 2002 interview with Spector biographer Mick Brown, Spector stated that he had a lifelong dream that his favorite actor, Al Pacino, one day would portray him in a film about his life and career.
-In an article in The Daily Telegraph written at the time of Phil Spector's premiere on television in the United Kingdom in June 2013, Brown noted the irony of Pacino later portraying Spector, but in a film about his murder trial rather than about his life and career.
+In a December 2002 interview with Spector biographer Mick Brown, Spector stated that he had a lifelong dream that his favorite actor Al Pacino would one day portray him in a film about his life and career.
+In an article in The Daily Telegraph written at the time of Phil Spector's premiere on television in the United Kingdom in June 2013, Brown noted the irony of Pacino portraying Spector, but in a film about his murder trial rather than about his life and career.

-Linda Kenney Baden served as a consultant for the film, and Mamet said in a 2013 interview that he discussed the Spector case with her at length during production of Phil Spector to ensure it depicted legal thinking and procedures accurately, although she declined to discuss her conversations with Spector, which were protected by the attorney–client privilege.
+Linda Kenney Baden served as a consultant for the film, and Mamet said in a 2013 interview that he discussed the Spector case with her at length during production of Phil Spector to ensure that it depicted legal thinking and procedures accurately, although she declined to discuss her conversations with Spector, which were protected by the attorney–client privilege.
 Mamet also said that he attempted to visit Spector in prison before filming began, but Spector refused to see him.

 Mamet and Barry Levinson both were executive producers for Phil Spector.

 Historical accuracy

-Although Phil Spector is based on real people and an actual event, it opens with an unusually worded disclaimer that states "This is a work of fiction.
+Although Phil Spector is based on real people and an actual event, it opens with an unusually worded disclaimer that states, "This is a work of fiction.
 It's not 'based on a true story.'
 It is a drama inspired by actual persons in a trial, but it is neither an attempt to depict the actual persons, nor to comment upon the trial or its outcome."

-In reviewing the movie, NPR's David Bianculli wrote that opening disclaimer demands attention and, given Linda Kenney Baden's role as a consultant for the film, that "... even though her [Kenney Baden's] exchanges with the real Phil Spector are protected by attorney-client privilege, you get the feeling — at least I do — that Mamet may not be winging it as much as he claims to be with that disclaimer."
+In reviewing the movie, NPR's David Bianculli wrote that the opening disclaimer demands attention and, given Linda Kenney Baden's role as a consultant for the film, that, "even though her [Kenney Baden's] exchanges with the real Phil Spector are protected by attorney-client privilege, you get the feeling — at least I do — that Mamet may not be winging it as much as he claims to be with that disclaimer."

-In an article in The Telegraph written at the time of Phil Spector's premiere on television in the United Kingdom in June 2013, Mick Brown, author of Tearing Down the Wall of Sound: The Rise and Fall of Phil Spector, addressed issues related to how fictional – and how historically accurate – the film's depiction of people and events is.
-In Brown's view, the movie selectively included evidence supporting Spector's defense and glossed over or ignored prosecution evidence.
+In an article in The Telegraph written at the time of Phil Spector's premiere on television in the United Kingdom in June 2013, Mick Brown, author of Tearing Down the Wall of Sound: The Rise and Fall of Phil Spector, addressed issues related to how fictional—and how historically accurate—the film's depiction of people and events is.
+In Brown's view, the movie selectively includes evidence supporting Spector's defense and glosses over or ignored prosecution evidence.
 Specific examples of inaccuracies that Brown cites are: